 No matter what your abilities currently are or where you want them to eventually end up, almost everyone wants to learn how to jump.
 From a small air to a giant maneuver, the basics of jumping are similar.

-In this article, we will break down how to jump on a snowboard by looking at the steps one by one.
+My name is Lorraine, I’m a certified snowboard instructor.
+In this article, I will break down how to jump on a snowboard by looking at the steps one by one.

 Before you learn how to jump on a snowboard, you need to know the basics.
 You most likely aren’t going to be jumping on your first day, but there are some who get there quite quickly.